omise/omise-woocommerce/readme.txt

 - Fix the issue of customer getting back to checkout page from OTP page.
 (PR [#323](https://github.com/omise/omise-woocommerce/pull/323))
 - Fixed the credit card form's UI issue with default theme.
 (PR [#322](https://github.com/omise/omise-woocommerce/pull/322))
 - Added a delay of 0.5 seconds before calling the charge API in callback class so that we can fetch correct charge status.
 (PR [#321](https://github.com/omise/omise-woocommerce/pull/321))
+- Increased the delay to 2 seconds and added a check for OCBC PAO redirect URL.
+(PR [#327](https://github.com/omise/omise-woocommerce/pull/327))

 = 4.25.0 =